reinier-gonzalez/dribbble-twitter/README.md

 # dribbble-twitter
-Follows your Dribble contacts (following) on Twitter
+Follows your Dribble followees on Twitter

 An overly commented implementation :p